cisagov/get.gov/pages/domains/domains_moving.md

 Consider using this transition as an opportunity to audit your web content.
 Archive content that is no longer relevant or update it to make it current.

-Review your site for links to, and mentions of, your old domain name.
+Review your site for mentions of your old domain name.
 Include images in your content audit.
 Learn more [about content audits](https://www.usda.gov/digital-strategy/content/plays#content3) on the USDA's digital strategy playbook.

 ## Plan to redirect traffic from your old domain to your new one